indexeddbshim/IndexedDBShim/docs/KNOWN_ISSUES.md

 from `node-idb-test.js`'s window-context setup.
-The worker context still needs it, though (see `webworker-child.js`): a worker's script runs in a real, separate child process reached over a socket, and that round-trip adds latency `setImmediate`'s tighter deferral doesn't cover.
+The worker context still needs it, though (see `webworker-child.js`): a worker's script runs in a real, separate child process reached over a socket, and that round-trip adds latency which `setImmediate`'s tighter deferral doesn't cover.

-Although the worker test does modify the tests, these test requirements are nevertheless essentially met if taking into account the environment's limitations.
+Although the worker tests differ in actually modifying the tests (so as to allow them to pass there too), these test requirements are nevertheless essentially met if taking into account the environment's limitations.